By Dr. Jeff Beyer

 There are two final points I would like to make.
 First, over 95% of patients who undergo Phase I treatment will need full orthodontic care when they are teenagers.
 I cannot emphasize this enough.
 We tell patients’ parents this and have it in or consent forms and literature, but I am still surprised at the number of parents who seem surprised when we tell them their child is ready for full braces 2-4 years after we have completed Phase I.

 Finally, the American Association of Orthodontists recommends ALL children have an orthodontic screening at age 7 to 8.
 We wholeheartedly support and agree with this.
 Your initial exam is always complimentary at Commonwealth Orthodontics, and you do NOT need a referral from your general or pediatric dentist to schedule with us.
 Many times your child will not need anything but an annual checkup until they are ready for full treatment as a teenager.
-However, if your child can benefit from early treatment and avoid potential future orthodontic complications, having the screening and your options presented to you is one of the best things you can do for your children.
+However, if your child can benefit from Phase I Orthodontics (or Early Orthodontics) and avoid potential future orthodontic complications, having the screening and your options presented to you is one of the best things you can do for your children.